U.S. National Academies give ARPA-E good grades

 The extent of the program’s impacts won’t be seen for years, the report continues.
 It warns that attempts to reshape the agency through pressure to produce short-term results would create a significant risk of failure.

-In his budget request for 2018 released in May, Trump asked Congress to eliminate funding for ARPA-E, and his Administration stopped processing paperwork related to the program’s grants earlier this spring.
-Earlier this month, CEOs of energy, chemical, and biotechnology companies wrote to top congressional appropriators, asking them to continue federal funding of energy programs—especially early-stage and high-risk research.
+In his budget request for 2018 released in May, Trump asked Congress to eliminate funding for ARPA-E. Earlier this month, CEOs of energy, chemical, and biotechnology companies wrote to top congressional appropriators, asking them to continue federal funding of energy programs—especially early-stage and high-risk research.

+In a separate report, another National Academies committee assessed EPA’s Science to Achieve Results (STAR) grant program.
+Trump’s 2018 budget proposed to eliminate the approximately $35 million funding for STAR, the agency’s primary extramural grants program that was established in 1995.

+In a report released on June 15, the committee finds that the STAR program has supported research of high scientific merit, produced results used to influence policy, and reduced the costs of compliance with environmental regulation.
+For example, STAR-backed research developed a tissue-based method for evaluating effects on the thyroid gland from exposure to chemicals.
+This method may reduce the cost of testing commercial compounds for toxicity compared with studies that use laboratory animals, the report says.

 Join the conversation